jmanlapid/the-muse/README.md

 ## Parameter Logic
   State params is an object of which its properties (companies, level, location, category) aside from descending have a value of a js prototype Set ie { 'Entry Level', 'Mid Level' }.
 They are added/removed to the property of the state params whenever a checkbox is hit with the passed in `handleChange` to the dumb component.
 The state params are sent to the JobsService which take loop through each property and encode it for the http call.

+## Stretch Goals
+- Develop pagination component which manages the `page` param.
+The current state of the application always defaults to `page: 0` whenever a checkbox is changed with no way to scroll through the pages.